-Table of Contents Part I. Required Annual Payment 5 Complete this part to calculate your required annual payment.
+Table of Contents

+Part I. Required Annual Payment 5 Complete this part to calculate your required annual payment.
 You must complete this part.
 Part II.
 Short Method 5 Complete this part to calculate your interest on the underpayment of estimated taxes.
-This part only applies in specific situations which are outlined in this section of the instructions.
-Part III.
-Regular Method 5 Complete this part to calculate your interest on the underpayment of estimated taxes.
-You must use this part if you are not eligible to use the short method.
+This part only applies in specific situations which are outlined in this section of

 Part IV.
-Annualized Income Installment Method 7 You can use this part if your income varied during the year and you must complete it before Part III if you are annualizing.
+Annualized Income Installment Method7

+You can use this part if your income varied during the year and you must complete it before Part III if you are annualizing.